Chart Color Schemes

 Chapman is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Chapman, as per the latest Census evaluation, 89.2% of dwellings were houses, with the remaining 10.8% being other types such as semi-detached homes and apartments.
-This compares to the Australian Capital Territory's (ACT) figures of 81.7% houses and 18.2% other dwellings.
-Home ownership in Chapman stood at 48.5%, with mortgaged properties at 39.8% and rented dwellings at 11.7%.
-The median monthly mortgage repayment in the area was $2,600, higher than ACT's average of $2,251.
-The median weekly rent figure in Chapman was $450, compared to ACT's $420.
-Nationally, Chapman's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Chapman's dwelling structure, as per the latest Census data, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 81.7% houses and 18.2% other dwellings.
+Home ownership in Chapman stood at 48.5%, with mortgaged dwellings at 39.8% and rented ones at 11.7%.
+The median monthly mortgage repayment was $2,600, higher than the Australian Capital Territory average of $2,251.
+The median weekly rent in Chapman was $450, compared to the Australian Capital Territory's $420.
+Nationally, Chapman's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing